 This makes no mention of polymorphism nor the swapping of dependent objects.
 Inversion of Control is having a framework that calls the code you write instead of you having to write code to call functions in a library while Dependency Injection is about swapping objects at runtime.
 One of these relies on multiple subclasses inheriting from the same abstract class to provide polymorphism, while the other relies on the abstract class to implement the Hollywood Principle via the Template Method Pattern.
 All this is achieved without any object interfaces.

-In February 2015 there was a sitepoint thread titled Dependency Injection: a discussion of the pros and cons which discussed an article which I wrote in 2011 called Dependency Injection is Evil.
+An example of this can be found in a sitepoint thread in 2015 title Dependency Injection: a discussion of the pros and cons which discussed an article which I wrote in 2011 called Dependency Injection is Evil.
+One particular critic complained that I was not injecting dependencies into any of my Model classes even though I showed that it was not appropriate to do so.
 Some of the statements made in that thread caused to to update that article with Criticisms by so-called "experts".
 Some of those statements are repeated below:

 1. There are no circumstances in which DI is inappropriate.

 This is precisely why I only inject entities into services.
-I have hundreds of alternative entities (table classes) in my application, but only one version for each of my services.
+I have hundreds of alternative entities (Models) in my application, and each of my Controllers and Views can function with any one of those entities.

 2. You are claiming that an alternative to DI is to use a singleton